msegeya/openpowerquality.github.io/src/technology/g1-pilot-study.md

   3. Provide a useful public interface for viewing events.
   3. Provide map-based location "coarsening" for privacy
   4. Provide very basic alert-based analytics to inform users when events occur.
-  5. Implement the ITEC algorithm for determining event impact.
+  5. Implement the ITIC algorithm for determining event impact.

 The G1 OPQHub is a two-tier web application using the [Play Framework](https://www.playframework.com/) and [MySQL](http://www.mysql.com/).
 It is deployed on a virtual server (2 Intel Xeon X5690 CPUs at 3.47GHz, 32 GB RAM, 100 GB solid state disk) at the University of Hawaii.